Recap of the First Ever NYC Body Painting Day 2014

 To the NYC Body Painting Day models – Jordan and I were so proud and inspired by you wonderful, beautiful people.
 You put yourselves, your bodies and hearts out there to spread the message of acceptance and body love.
 We know for a fact that what you did has been inspirational to many young people who are struggling with their own insecurities and personal demons.

 To Craig Tracy – You are an iconic figure in the body art world and it could never have happened without all the hard work and money that you invested into this event.
 We are eternally grateful to you and we hope that the event was all you dreamt it would be and more!

-And last but surely not least – the great Andy Golub.
+And last but surely not least – Andy Golub.
 We have grown pretty close over the past couple of years and for both Jordan and I, you are more than an artist and more than a friend.
 We feel privileged to know you and truly love and support what you do and who you are.